 Board certification assures the public and the profession that the group psychologist specialist has successfully completed the educational, training, and experience requirements of the specialty including an examination designed to assess the competencies required to provide quality services in group psychology.

 A phased breakdown of the process in place for Board Certification can be found below as well as here.
-Resources available and professionals who can answer any specific questions you have regarding this process can be viewed by clicking the button below.
+This informative presentation by our past president, Dr. Sam James, is a great introduction to application process and understanding functional and foundational competencies.
+Additional resources and professionals who can answer any specific questions you have regarding this process can be viewed by clicking the button below.

 - Fill out both the Generic and Specialist applications on line and forward by computer to the Central Office.

 - Submit Application Fee to the Central Office (see below).
 Application fees are based on a sliding scale, depending on where you are in your career, ranging from $125 to $25 .
 See where you are on the fee schedule here.

 - The Executive Officer (EO) and Central Office (CO) staff will verify the license to practice psychology, the doctoral degree and program; the specialty board may also review your application for specialty-specific requirements.
 You must request that an original doctoral transcript be mailed or emailed (email@example.com) to CO directly from the educational institution.
 (Central Office may take up to three months for this review.)

 - When passed by the Central Office, you become a “Candidate”.

 - Your application is sent from the Central Office to the ABGP Exam Coordinator for a review of your group psychology education and experience.

 - When passed by ABGP your application returns to the Central Office.
 (The ABGP may take up to two months for this review.)

 - The ABGP Exam Coordinator ascertains that you have a mentor.